Boston University Sargent College of Health & Rehabilitation Sciences

 • Identify a few options that meet your criteria in things like location, offers the experience you’re looking for, $, etc.

-• Figure out how you’ll do your research: are you going to go online to find out more?
+• Figure out how you’ll do your research: Are you going to go online to find out more?
 Talk to people in the environment?
 Go there to visit or shadow someone?

 • Research what matters to you.
 Take a look at your preferences, and find out what each option offers in relation to those preferences.